Computational study of the mechanism of Bcl-2 apoptotic switch: Introduction

-Growing evidence demonstrate that MOMP is regulated by proteins of Bcl-2 family~\cite{kuwana_bcl-2-family_2003,adams_bcl-2_2007}, which includes both pro-apoptotic and anti-apoptotic members.
-Proteins of the bcl-2 family are categorized by their relation to the apoptotic process and according to their Bcl-2 homology (BH) domains in their $\alpha$-helical regions~\cite{gross_bcl-2_1999,cory_bcl-2_2003,mayer_mitochondrial_2003}.
-Anti-apoptotic members such as Bcl-2 itself, Bcl-xL and Bcl-w exh<ibit four BH domains (BH1-4)~\cite{mayer_mitochondrial_2003}, prevent MOMP and protect cells from a wide range of cytotoxic impacts~\cite{cory_bcl-2_2003}.
-Pro-apoptotic members lack the BH4 domain and can be further divided to BH3-only proteins, such as Bid, Bik, Bim, Bad, Noxa and PUMA and multidomain proteins, such as Bax, Bak and Bok~\cite{cory_bcl-2_2003,adams_bcl-2_2007}.
-BH3-only proteins can be activated by multiple pro-apoptotic signals and cytotoxic conditions, including cytokine deprivation or DNA damage~\cite{huang_bh3-only_2000}.
-Multidomain Bcl-2 proteins, also termed 'effectors', once activated, permeabilize mitochondrial outer membrane (MOM) by allowing formation of oligomerized pores (MAC - mitochondrial apoptosis-induced channel)~\cite{kinnally_tale_2007,peixoto_mac_2009}.
-The interplay between the three groups of Bcl-2 family determines MOMP commitment and forms so-called Bcl-2 apoptotic switch ~\cite{tsujimoto_bcl-2_2000,kuwana_bcl-2-family_2003,adams_bcl-2_2007,cui_two_2008}.
+Growing evidence demonstrates, that such processing is involving proteins of Bcl-2 family~\cite{kuwana_bcl-2-family_2003,adams_bcl-2_2007}, where Bcl-2 family includes both pro- and anti-apoptotic members.
+Structurally, Bcl-2 family of proteins can be categorized according to the number of Bcl-2 homology domains (BH) in their $\alpha$-helical regions~\cite{gross_bcl-2_1999,cory_bcl-2_2003,mayer_mitochondrial_2003}.
+Four BH domains (BH1-4) are characteristic for anti-apoptotic members of the family, such as Bcl-2 itself, Bcl-xL and Bcl-w~\cite{mayer_mitochondrial_2003}.
+Anti-apoptotic members of the family prevent MOMP event and protect cells from a wide range of cytotoxic impacts~\cite{cory_bcl-2_2003}.
+Pro-apoptotic members lack the fourth BH domain (BH4) and can be further divided to BH3-only proteins and multidomain proteins~\cite{cory_bcl-2_2003,adams_bcl-2_2007}.
+BH3-only proteins, such as Bid, Bik, Bim, Bad, Noxa and PUMA can be activated by multiple pro-apoptotic signals and cytotoxic conditions, including cytokine deprivation or DNA damage~\cite{huang_bh3-only_2000}.
+Multidomain Bcl-2 proteins such as Bax, Bak and Bok are also termed as ’effectors’.
+Once activated, multidomain Bcl-2 proteins oligomerize and form pores in mitochondrial outer membrane (MOM).
+Thus formed mitochondrial apoptosis-induced channels (MAC) permeabilize mitochondrial outer membrane and lead eventually to MOMP event~\cite{tsujimoto_bcl-2_2000,kuwana_bcl-2-family_2003,kinnally_tale_2007,peixoto_mac_2009}.
+The occurence of MOMP event is thus dependent on interplay between these three groups of Bcl-2 family.

+Several experimental studies~\cite{von_ahsen_2000,rehm_single_cell_2002,madesh_2002,rehm_real_time_2003,hellwig_2008} found that while the time delay between the application of apoptotic stimulus and the onset of MOMP event is dependent on the type and/or the intensity of the apoptotic stimulus, the kinetics of MOMP event itself remains remarkably stable and MOMP occurs very rapidly on time scale of few minutes.
+Regulatory mechanism of such behavior was later described in terms used in electro-mechanical engineering as snap-action, variable-delay switch~\cite{albeck_quantitative_2008,sun_2010,spencer_2011}.
+This type of switching behavior was attributed to caspase-induced steady state bistability and extensively studied~\cite{eissing_bistability_2004,legewie_mathematical_2006,bagci_2006}.
+However, according to Goldstein et al., switching properties of MOMP regulation are independent of caspase related events downstream of MOMP~\cite{goldstein_2005}.